robertheeter/ticker/README.md

 See the widget class Python files for additional documentation.

 #### Widget
 Generic Widget class to display a white screen and supporting functions.

-TODO: Add more here.
+This class contains some general LED matrix and graphics parameters, including the pixel dimensions of the matrix and fonts.

+Each widget inherits from this Widget class.
+Accordingly, each Widget must have the following functions:
+- setup(self): sets up any required APIs and initializes some class variables
+- update(self, action_state): updates and returns a new screen image (as a PIL Image object); the action_state parameter is an integer in [0, 1, 2, 3] to indicate the number of times that the action button has been pressed (i.e., no press, single press, double press, triple press); this update function can include a set of conditions to handle this user input.

 #### Clock Widget
 ClockWidget class to display the current time and date.
 Inherits Widget.